DavidHurta/edge-cloud/docs/ansible.md

 The following are notable used Ansible Groups.

 - `control_plane`: Control plane nodes.
-Control plane components and the Kubernetes metrics server is deployed.
+Control plane components and the Kubernetes metrics server are deployed.
 - `infra`: Labeled infrastructure nodes.
 Prometheus server and relevant technologies are deployed.
 The Prometheus server is available at `http://prometheus-server.prometheus.svc` within the cluster.

   For example, to query the deployed Prometheus server within the cluster, run: